-Imagine you are a rugby player, an equally dangerous sport, but you don’t work off the pitch on your strength, power, cardiovascular or agility skills but you walk the dog every day, work on a construction site -lifting heavy and difficult objects and do Pilates once a week.
+Imagine you are a rugby player.
+An equally dangerous sport, but you don’t work off the pitch on your strength, power, cardiovascular or agility skills.
+But you walk the dog every day, work on a construction site -lifting heavy and difficult objects and do Pilates once a week.

-What are 5 Sport Specific Training principles?
+What are the 5 Sport Specific Training principles?

 Going above and beyond.
-Training your body in either agility, strength, power, endurance etc beyond what is required in the sport allows the body to deal with the demand of the sport easier.
+Training your body in agility, strength, power, endurance etc beyond what is required in the sport allows the body to deal with the demand of the sport easier.
 Imagine you only had to ride a test or jump a course which took 2 mins but you trained to ride it for 6mins, riding the 2 mins would be easier for your body to deal with meaning that you would perform optimally.

-As a rider this is really important – Running is not going to help your stability, mobility or balance but it will help improve your cardiovascular ability.
+As a rider, this is really important.
+Running is not going to help your stability, mobility or balance but it will help improve your cardiovascular ability.
 The training should be relevant to the demand of the sport.

 It is easy to keep going than to start again….it should become a way of life, not a ‘quick fix’.